The Queenan Law Firm

 Dallas Motorcycle Accident Lawyer

-If one of your family members was injured or became the victim of wrongful death after a motorcycle accident in Dallas, Houston, Fort Worth, or Arlington, he or she may be able to get compensated for medical bills, lost earnings, and other hardships and losses caused by the accident.
+If one of your family members was injured or became the victim of wrongful death after a motorcycle accident in Dallas, he or she may be able to get compensated for medical bills, lost earnings, and other hardships and losses caused by the accident.
 The Texas motorcycle injury lawyers of Queenan Law can help.
-With more than 20 years of experience handling motorcycle accident claims, our skilled legal team is dedicated to helping crash victims fight for maximum compensation.
-To set up a free legal consultation, call Queenan Law right away at (817) 719-8082.
+With more than 20 years of experience handling motorcycle accident claims, our skilled legal team of Dallas, TX motorcycle accident attorneys is dedicated to helping crash victims fight for maximum compensation.

 Many collisions are preventable, and occur because of other drivers’ careless mistakes.
 However, while driving errors are a common source of avoidable crashes, recklessness and negligence can also take other forms.
 For example, accidents can occur when a manufacturing error or design flaw causes a motorcycle part to be defective, giving rise to a product liability claim.
 Similarly, some accidents are caused by a flaw or defect in the road itself.